 - have poor circulation leading to infections, ulcers, blood clots, or amputations

-- suffer eye diseases, such as retinopathy, that can cause blindness
+- develop eye diseases, such as retinopathy, that can lead to vision loss

 - experience nerve damage that leads to pain, tingling, and mobility impairments

 There is no safe way to smoke, particularly with diabetes.
-The best way to lower the risk from smoking is to quit.
-Or if quitting is not possible, to dramatically cut down.
+The best way to lower the risk from smoking is to quit or cut down dramatically.

 The following strategies may lower the risks associated with smoking and diabetes: